apache/superset/_sources/installation.txt

     # Flask-WTF flag for CSRF
     CSRF_ENABLED = True

-    # Whether to run the web server in debug mode or not
-    DEBUG = True

 This file also allows you to define configuration parameters used by Flask App Builder, the web framework used by Caravel.
 Please consult the `Flask App Builder Documentation